marinmarcillat/CHUBACAPP/docs/source/pipeline.rst

 *From raw image/video to geo-referenced 3D annotations*

-Not yet ready
+Draft

 Why 3D annotations?
 ===================

+- Because it's more precise
+- Because you can work with complex topographies
+- Because you have access to topographic information (slope, roughness...)
-Because it's way cooler !
+- Because it's way cooler !

 What you will need :
 ====================